WED-2023/assignment1-LidorMashiach_209280098/README.md

 ## 🌟 Avatar Golden Age Website — README

 ### 🧙‍♂️ Chosen Character: Avatar Aang
-The character selected for this project is **Avatar Aang**, the last Airbender and the bridge between worlds.
-Aang fully represents the **Golden Age** of the Avatar universe for the following reasons:

-- He is the **central figure** of the era who brought an end to the Hundred Year War.
-- His journey includes **mastering all four elements**, restoring spiritual balance, and rebuilding society.
-- Aang balances **youthful playfulness** with deep responsibility, embodying both wisdom and legacy.
+This landing page was created as part of an assignment requiring the selection of a character from the "Golden Age" phase of their life.

+The character chosen is **Avatar Aang**.
+While Aang is originally portrayed as a young Air Nomad, his unique timeline—having been frozen in an iceberg for 100 years—means that when he awakens, he is already biologically over a century old.
+This inherently qualifies him as belonging to the "Golden Age" category, both in age and narrative.

+Additionally, the website is written from the perspective of an older Aang, post-series, with full awareness of the events of both *Avatar: The Last Airbender* and *The Legend of Korra*.
+In the sequel series, Aang is referred to as a historical figure of great influence, further anchoring the project in the intended timeframe.

+> **Note:** The entire site is written in first-person, adopting the tone of Avatar Aang himself — as if he were presenting the content directly to the visitor.

 ---